 Help us Protect Sea Turtles

 Leave No Trace!
 The best thing we can do for nesting and hatchling turtles is keep our beaches clean.
 Remove all furniture, toys and canopies from the beach each night.
 Fill in any holes and flatten sandcastles.
 Throw trash away in proper receptacles and avoid leaving food on the beach which may attract predators.

 Lights Out!
 Bright lights can disturb nesting sea turtles and disorient both adults and hatchlings on the beach.
-Avoid using lights on the beach at night and turn of all beach facing lights when not in use.
+Don't use flashlights or cell phones at the beach after dark and turn of all beach facing lights when not in use.

 Don’t Cut the Line! if you accidentally hook a turtle while fishing from shore, don’t cut the line!
 Safely bring the turtle to shore and call Marine Resources at (850) 426-1257 for assistance.
 If hooked while on the Pensacola Beach Fishing Pier, contact the Pier Manager immediately.